-What IT Managers Want – Chapter 1
+What IT Managers Want: Chapter 1

 See, Map & Fix

-In this series of blogs we will share what we learned from the discussions we have had with our clients and interviews we have conducted with the IT teams who are in charge of its fleet security.
+In this series of blogs we will share what we learned from the discussions we have had with our clients and the interviews we have conducted with the IT teams who are in charge of its fleet security.

 You have told us that the complex environment is challenging to maintain.
-Managing multiple vessels(sites) with dynamic infrastructure – which are constantly on the move, without any hands or IT personal onboard to assist – is a enormous challenge.
-Without tools that allow cross fleet management with discovery, monitoring, and assessment it’s an almost impossible task.
+Managing multiple vessels (sites) with dynamic infrastructure, which are constantly on the move, without any hands or IT personnel onboard to assist, is an enormous challenge.
+Without tools that allow cross-fleet management with discovery, monitoring, and assessment, it’s an almost impossible task.

-MAPPING – “What should we prioritize ? “
+MAPPING: “What should we prioritize? “

 • identify vulnerabilities

-• assess the risk posed by cyber threats- Critical/Medium/ Low
+• assess the risk posed by cyber threats: Critical/Medium/ Low

 • determine the impact that a potential attack could have on their operations.

-The risk analysis should be conducted according to maritime cybersecurity standards, such as the International Maritime Organization’s cyber security regulation ,BIMCO, TMSA3, NIST and others.
+The risk analysis should be conducted according to maritime cybersecurity standards, such as the International Maritime Organization’s cyber security regulations, BIMCO, TMSA3, NIST, and others).
 As such, the risk assessment should be done effectively and automatically.

-MITIGATION – “ We want to prevent attacks before they happen.”
+MITIGATION: “We want to prevent attacks before they happen.”

 You are invited to leave your details and book a session with our expert.